iocedano/wordpress/README.md

 ```bash
   make init
 ```
-This will have the environment variables will use to configure wordpress, mysql and phpmyadmin
+This will have the environment variables will use to configure WordPress, MySQL and PHPMyAdmin

 #### Run the environment
 Now, let up everything